A Guide To Painting Stoves With Heat Resistant Paint & More

 Firwood now offer a range of

-heat resistant paint shades (a whole 18 in fact), including aerosols from light shades such as light ivory to various shades of black.
+shades (a whole 18 in fact), including aerosols from light shades such as light ivory to various shades of black.
 Bear in mind if choosing a lighter shade that these will be more prone to showing up marks from soot.
 Most stoves are finished in black and for a good reason!

 How To Prepare Your Stove For Painting